-We use personal information to enable us to provide healthcare services for patients, research; supporting and managing our employees and volunteers; maintaining our accounts and records, updating our fundraising database, and the use of CCTV systems for crime prevention.
+We use personal information to enable us to provide healthcare services for patients (including reminding you of appointments), research; supporting and managing our employees; maintaining our accounts and records and the use of CCTV.

 - Our legal basis for using personal information

-Our Chief Executive Officer, as data controller, is required to have a legal basis when using personal information.
-Kilbryde Hospice considers that performance of our tasks and functions are in the interest of our patients, families and donors.
-In some situations we may rely on a different legal basis; for example, using your personal information to support our fundraising activities by sending communications in both print and digital format in line with current data protection legislation.
-Similarly, to pay a supplier, our legal basis is that its use is necessary for the purposes of our legitimate interests as a buyer of goods and services.
-Another example would be for compliance with a legal obligation to which Kilbryde Hospice is subject to, for example under the Public Health (Scotland) Act 2008 we are required to notify Health Protection Scotland when someone contracts a specific disease.
+Kilbryde Hospice, as data controller, is required to have a legal basis when using personal information.
+Kilbryde Hospice considers that performance of our tasks and functions are in the public interest.
+So, when using personal information our legal basis is usually that its use is necessary for the performance of a task carried out in the public interest, or in the exercise of official authority vested in us.
+In some situations, we may rely on a different legal basis; for example, when we disclose personal information to comply with a legal request (e.g. a court order), our legal basis is that its use is necessary to comply with the legal obligation.
+Another example would be for compliance with a legal obligation to which Kilbryde Hospice is subject to, for example under the Public Health etc (Scotland) Act 2008 we are required to notify Health Protection Scotland when someone contracts a specific disease.

 When we are using more sensitive types of personal information, including health information, our legal basis is usually that the use is necessary:

-- for the provision of health and social care , treatment, the management of health, and services or
+- for the provision of health or social care or treatment or the management of health or social care systems and services; or

-- for reasons of substantial public interest for aims that are proportionate and respect people’s rights, for example research; or
+- for reasons of substantial public interest for aims that are proportionate and respect people’s rights; or

-- in order to protect the vital interests of an individual; or
+- to protect the vital interests of an individual; or

 - Who provides the personal information